Monthly Tech-Tip from Tony Hansen SignUp

 Tuning the degree of gloss on a matte black glaze

-These 10 gram balls were fired and melted down onto a tile.
-The one the left is the original G2934 Plainsman Cone 6 MgO matte with 6% Mason 6600 black stain.
-On the right the adjustment has a 20% glossy glaze addition to make it a little less matte.
+These 10-gram balls were fired and melted down onto a tile.
+The one on the left is the original G2934 Plainsman Cone 6 MgO matte with 6% Mason 6600 black stain.
+On the right, the adjustment has a 20% glossy G2926B glaze addition to make it a little less matte.
 Notice the increased flow (the ball has flattened more) with the addition of the glossy.
-In addition, while the percentage of stain in the one on the right is actually less (because it was diluted), the color appears darker!
-Tuning the degree of matteness when making color additions to a base is almost always necessary to achieve a glaze that does not cutlery mark.
+In addition, while the percentage of stain in the one on the right is actually less (because of the dilution of the transparent), the color appears darker!
+Tuning the degree of matteness when making color additions is not just for appearance, for functional ware it is also about achieving a surface that does not cutlery mark.

 The matteness of this glaze depends on the cooling rate